TPAFS/.github/profile/README.md

 **Hi there, thanks for visiting our page.**

 TPAFS is the github moniker of [Persius](https://persius.org).
-We build AI for patients fighting inappropriate health insurnace denials.
+We build AI for patients fighting inappropriate health insurance denials.

-Our mission is to advocate for patients, end injustices and improve systems in US healthcare.
+Our mission is to help patients access critical care, and promote transparency, accountability, and justice.

 We do this by